BYU-CS-236-Goodrich/Classroom/Lectures/September Lectures/18 September -- Project 1 and Finite State Automata/readme.md

 - Definition 3 and Example 4 Section 13.3.3 (skip "Extending the Transition Function").
 - Definition 4 and Examples 5-8 Section 13.3.4
-- <a hdef= "Project1__Guide.pdf"> Project 1 Guide</a> (and the General Project Guide if you haven't read it already)
+- <a href= "Project1__Guide.pdf"> Project 1 Guide</a> (and the General Project Guide if you haven't read it already)
-- <a hdef="https://github.com/BYU-CS-236/jupyter-notebook-tutorials"> Jupyter notebook tutorial </a> on implementing FSAs in Python:
+- <a href="https://github.com/BYU-CS-236/jupyter-notebook-tutorials"> Jupyter notebook tutorial </a> on implementing FSAs in Python:
-  - A video tutorial on how to download and step through Jupyter notebook tutorials is available <a hdef="https://www.youtube.com/watch?v=wGpAdec_Ycg"> here </a>
+  - A video tutorial on how to download and step through Jupyter notebook tutorials is available <a href="https://www.youtube.com/watch?v=wGpAdec_Ycg"> here </a>
   - The tutorial is useful if you've never used Jupyter notebooks before.
 - Relationship between regular expressions and FSAs:
   - Single symbol means a single transition from the start state to the accept state.